Facial Expression Classification using Fusion of Deep Neural Network in Video for the 3rd ABAW3 Competition

 They include videos and cropped and aligned frames that contain annotations in terms.
 We perform the expression classification task in this paper.
 In \cite{gera2020affect}, the author proposes the pre-trained ResNet model that combines spatio-channel attention and efficient channel attention to get robust features.
-In \cite{thinh2021emotion}, the authors propose the multi-task learning technique for the pre-trained Resnet model, and they use the Focal Loss to counter the imbalanced dataset.
+In \cite{thinh2021emotion}, the authors propose the multi-task learning technique for the pre-trained Resnet model, and they use Focal Loss to solve the imbalanced dataset.
 In this study, we propose the combination of representative features from deep learning networks for the expression classification task.
 We opt RegNet as the backbone of our network.
-The Attention Mechanism and the Transformer Encoder play a role as the embedding layer to extract good representations from the backbone.
-Our model archives better performance than the baseline on validation set.
+The transformer encoder plays a role as the embedding layer to extract robust representations from the backbone.
+We employ multi-head attention with the space of the attention heads being expanded whose embed dimensions are flexible.
+Our model archives better performance than the baseline on the validation set.
 Section 2 describes the proposed method.
 The training details and results are reported at the last of the paper.